flaki/musings/items/avoiding-ds-store-trash-1000-on-network-drives.md

 192.168.0.1:/nfsshare  /mnt/networkdrive  nfs  auto,rw,x-gvfs-notrash  0  0
 ```

-Remember, that **this will disable the Trash functionality** for these mounted files.
-Although the Gnome file manager will display a warning and ask for confirmation when permanently deleting files.
+Remember, **this will disable the Trash functionality** for these mounted files.
+Although at least the Gnome file manager will display a warning and ask for confirmation when permanently deleting files.

-Unfortunately you probably already guessed the issue with these workarounds: they exist *on the client*.
+You probably already guessed the catch: unfortunately all these workarounds exist *on the client*.
 This means anytime someone comes along browsing these (writable) shares with a device that doesn't have these tweaks enabled the pesky files are bound to re-appear again.